Case Study

 Strategic Approach

 To build a brand capable of competing at a national level while preserving its personality and Hawaiian authenticity, I began with in-store research of category leaders and direct competitors.
-This helped identify both visual conventions within the kombucha category and opportunities for differentiation.

 What emerged was a clear direction rooted in Big Island Booch’s existing identity—bold, energetic, and expressive—rather than a departure from it.
 The brand’s visual language was refined and structured, drawing inspiration from tattoo culture, mandalas, and symbolic forms, while introducing a level of polish necessary for broader retail environments.